 PVClay is from Brazil

 Polymer clay is easy for chemists to make, so it’s not unusual for there to be “no name” or generic brands of polymer clay available on the market.
 Some stores have their own brand of generic clay.
-Michaels has CraftSmart brand and Hobbycraft has ShapeIt!
-Brand.
-You can also find unnamed brands for sale quite cheaply on auction sites such as Ebay.
+Some other generic brands include Mont Marte.
+You can also find unnamed brands for sale quite cheaply on auction sites such as eBay.
 Arteza is a brand that repackages generic crafting supplies rather than manufacturing their own.
 Arteza’s polymer clay is non-name generic with variable quality.
 In general, these clays can be too soft, too hard, too brittle, or just plain inconsistent from one purchase to the next.
 There are better choices.

 So, What is the Best Polymer Clay Brand?